Phil Western: Biography

 Having started his career as a drummer and eventually as a programmer, he became a remix engineer starting in the mid-1990s.
-His friendship with Dwayne Goettel led to him doing a small amount of keyboard work on the Skinny Puppy album The Process, as well as creating the Subconscious record label with Goettel in 1993.
+His friendship with Dwayne Goettel led to him doing a small amount of keyboard work on the Skinny Puppy album The Process, as well as creating the Subconscious Communications record label with Goettel in 1993.

 After Goettel's death from a heroin overdose in 1995, he became partners with Cevin Key in several musical projects.
 As an engineer, or remix engineer, he had worked with Skinny Puppy, Mirror, Bryan Adams, and Nine Inch Nails.
 He also assisted in remixes of songs written by Monster Magnet and Rob Halford and Metallica among others.

 Often maintaining a low visibility in his collaborative projects, it was his solo work which brought his abilities to light for fans of Download - a complex approach to rhythm and programming, and a sense of melody rooted in psychedelia, drones, and space rock.

 In 2001, Western became the operator behind The Record Company, which had been the imprint for several releases under his own name, as well as a reissue of the Floatpoint CD "Beam Error".

 He died in February 2019 at the age of 47 of fentanyl poisoning.